Laboratory school: Classroom observation

-Laboratory school classrooms may be observed by university professors to assess the student-teacher, but this is conducted without the students or student-teachers aware of the observation.
-The observers want to avoid creating a distraction or disrupting classroom activities.
+University professors may observe laboratory school classrooms to assess the student-teacher.
+This is typically done without the direct awareness of the students or student-teachers, in order to avoid creating a distraction or disrupting classroom activities.
 Before the miniaturization of electronic camera viewing systems, laboratory schools often included elaborate direct-view observation systems with special observation decks above classrooms or observation rooms alongside the classrooms.
-One-way mirrors and speaker/intercom systems allowed a professor to silently observe the classroom, but without being seen by the students or the student-teacher.
+One-way mirrors and speaker/intercom systems allowed a professor to silently observe the classroom without being seen by the students or the student-teacher.

-A modern laboratory school is able to use a standard-design school as a laboratory school.
-The standard rooms are outfitted with CCTV cameras hidden inside black plastic domes on the ceiling.
+In contrast, a modern laboratory school is able to use a standard school room layout.
+The rooms are outfitted with CCTV cameras hidden inside black plastic domes on the ceiling.
 Complex lens optics and multiple cameras allow a single stationary dome to view 360 degrees, with no mechanical noises or moving parts.
 High-speed Internet connections allow for a professor at a college to remotely view and interact with student-teachers in a distant laboratory school.

-In either case, students or student-teachers know that observation may occur, but they do not know when such observation takes place.
+In either case, students and student-teachers know that observation may occur, but they do not know when such observation takes place.